-- an orientation video guiding you through each step of the cleanse program
+- a series of orientation videos guiding you through each step of the cleanse program

 - daily emails to support and inspire you through the process

-- a 60+ page in depth cleanse manual with whole-food, plant-based seasonal recipes created by Andrea and the whole food chefs at Kitchen Intuition
+- a 70 page in depth cleanse manual with plant-based seasonal recipes created by Andrea and the whole-food chefs at Kitchen Intuition

 - tips for setting up your kitchen, seasonal food lists, shopping lists, meal plans, detox boosting recommendations, self-care rituals, and daily routine charts

 - mindfulness practices to help you slow down and align with your intentions

 - step-by-step instructions on how to ease off the cleanse

 - access to a private Facebook cleanse group

 - unlimited email support

 - understanding Ayurveda’s approach to food as medicine